munoz0raul/arduino-demo/arduino-voice-webui/BLOG.md

-# Building a Voice-Controlled Christmas Tree with Edge Impulse on Arduino Uno R4
+# Building a Voice-Controlled Christmas Tree with Edge Impulse on Arduino Uno Q

 ## Introduction

-In our previous tutorials, we explored the Arduino Uno R4's dual-core architecture through [web-controlled LED systems](../arduino-led-webui/BLOG.md) and [interactive LED matrix drawing](../arduino-matrix-webui/BLOG.md).
+In our previous tutorials, we explored the Arduino Uno Q's dual-core architecture through [web-controlled LED systems](../arduino-led-webui/BLOG.md) and [interactive LED matrix drawing](../arduino-matrix-webui/BLOG.md).
 Now, let's venture into the world of **edge AI** by building a **voice-controlled Christmas tree** using audio classification.

-This project leverages **Edge Impulse**, a machine learning platform for embedded devices, to recognize voice commands directly on the Arduino Uno R4's Linux core (MPU).
+This project leverages **Edge Impulse**, a machine learning platform for embedded devices, to recognize voice commands directly on the Arduino Uno Q's Linux core (MPU).
 No cloud connectivity required - everything runs locally on the device!

 We'll build a festive application where you can:
 - Say **"select"** to activate the control window